Export KAR can produce several actors with the same lsid

 --> it still gets the last used lsid (2)

 New lsid is generated, apparently, if you drag new actors on canvas.
 Just modifying the existing composites, even copy/paste them does not help.

-#1 Updated by Chad Berkley about 12 years ago
+#1 Updated by Chad Berkley over 12 years ago

 This is a problem with how we store lsids in the cache.
 The problem is that the generated kar file does not get cached when it is created (although it could be cached later).
 If we store the lsid in the database upon kar creation, it will have to get a new lsid when it is inserted into the cache (because there is no way to know that the object being put into the cache is the same as the one that was created earlier since we lose control of it).
 Another way around this is to ask the user if they wish to get a unique lsid or not.

 The heart of this is that we still need a centralized way to keep track of lsids.
 We are still dependent on the local machine to generate ids, which in no way guarantees they are unique.
 To really fix a lot of these ID issues, we need a central ID repository (or we need to use library.kepler-project.org as one).

 #2 Updated by Chad Berkley over 11 years ago

 I fixed this bug by detecting the lsid collision and asking the user if he/she would like to change the id of the component they are importing.
 This is the best solution I could come up with until we further discuss the topics I brought up in comment #1.
 I also fixed several other bugs that came up in the process of figuring this out.
 I think a couple of them are probably responsible for the corrupted cache that we would see every-once-in-a-while.